akshaykmr/emailtrail/README.md

   ]
 }
 ```
-The analyse function returns a python dictionary.
+The analyse_headers function returns a python dictionary.
 The trail shows the email hops sorted in chronological order.
 Each intermediary email server adds a `Received` header to the mail, from which the module parses the following information:

 - `protocol`  : e.g HTTP, SMTP etc.